 Whether you should bring a lawsuit after experiencing a rollover accident depends on the cause of the accident.
 For example, if you were driving an SUV that might have had a design or manufacturing defect or that required special warnings that were not given, it may be appropriate to bring a products liability lawsuit.

 One common product defect that can cause your car to roll over is a defective tire, which can result in tripping.
-It is often necessary to retain an experienced expert for product liability lawsuits.
+It is often necessary to retain an experienced expert for products liability lawsuits.
 A design defect expert may not only need to be able to testify as to the nature of the defect being claimed, but also as to what alternative designs were available to the manufacturer.

 Since tripping is a common reason for rollover accidents, it may be appropriate to sue the person or entity in charge for failing to maintain the road where the accident happened.
 This may be a municipality or a private owner, or in a construction zone it may be a general contractor.